danbosscher/ft_grandprix/README.md

 Download and double click the installer / runner from [here](https://github.com/FT-Autonomous/ft_grandprix/releases/download/v1.0.0-alpha/run_ft_grandprix.bat).
 Once you have the file you can click on it at any time to launch the simulator.
 The simulator will install to the folder "%USERPROFILE%\Documents\FT Grand Prix\ft_grandprix-main\".
 You can edit your driver file in the "%USERPROFILE%\Documents\FT Grand Prix\ft_grandprix-main\drivers\template.py" folder.

+If the installer seems to run for a bit and then just freeze/crash or not run at all, you might need to install microsoft visual c++ redistributable for your architecture from here.

 ## Manual

 [![Windows 10 / Windows 11](http://img.youtube.com/vi/-0va_8FHMhQ/0.jpg)](http://www.youtube.com/watch?v=-0va_8FHMhQ)